 Attorney Chris Spring has seen a spike in people charged with computer, cell phone and electronic crimes.
 He has defended teenagers, college students and adults in a number of cases alleging everything from cyberstalking to distributing pornography to issuing threats on Facebook.
 Although the allegations sometimes seem preposterous, the consequences are deadly serious.

-If you have been questioned or arrested, or if your son or daughter faces criminal charges, contact Massachusetts internet crimes defense attorney Chris Spring immediately to arrange a free consultation at your home.
+If you have been questioned or arrested, or if your son or daughter faces criminal charges, contact Massachusetts Internet crime defense attorney Chris Spring immediately to arrange a free consultation at your home.
 Attorney Spring accepts cases from every city and town in Middlesex, Worcester, Essex, Suffolk, and Norfolk Counties.

 Sexting — sending nude photos or sexually explicit videos via cell phone — is rampant among teenagers and young adults.
 When the subject of the photo or video is under the age of 18, federal and state child pornography laws are implicated.
 Increasingly, youths and young adults are facing child pornography charges.
 Sexting can be charged as distribution of child pornography (even if the underage defendant is sending a picture of him or herself), which is a serious felony.
 A teenager who has a naked picture of a significant other on his or her phone can be charged with possession of child pornography.
 Either of these offenses can carry jail time and defendants convicted of these charges may be required to register as sex offenders.

 Attorney Spring represents a growing number of people charged with pornography crimes under these scenarios.
 As a former prosecutor, Chris Spring can sometimes work with the Commonwealth to have the criminal charges deferred or the charges reduced.
 Attorney Spring has lectured at Massachusetts schools and educated students about the criminal liability that can result from sexting.